Originally written by James Royal for Bankrate.com

 Like any company, Robinhood has a number of risks, and below are some of the biggest for investors.

-Robinhood is expecting its stock to price from $38-$42 per share, giving the company a total market capitalization of around $35 billion.
-That looks like a heady valuation by most measures.
+Robinhood priced its stock at $38 per share, giving the company a total market capitalization of around $32 billion.
+That looked like a heady valuation by most measures.

 For example, Robinhood has assets under custody of about $102 billion, as of June 30.
 Meanwhile rival Charles Schwab reported $6.69 trillion in client assets as of year-end 2020.
-So what are investors paying for each broker’s client assets?
+So what are investors paying for each broker’s client assets at that IPO price?

 * Assumes IPO target price

 The table compares what an investor is paying for $1,000 of each broker’s client assets.
-As you can see, investors are paying a lot more Robinhood’s assets compared to Schwab’s.
-At the IPO price, they’re laying out $343 for each $1,000 in client assets compared to $19 at Schwab.
+As you can see, investors paid a lot more Robinhood’s assets compared to Schwab’s.
+At the IPO price, they’ve laid out $314 for each $1,000 in client assets compared to $19 at Schwab.
 Plus, Schwab relies on more diversified revenue streams, such as interest income, management fees for running various funds and managed portfolios, though Robinhood is looking to diversify, too.